 2. Complete the written part of your proposal in a Word document, and then share it with your faculty mentor to review.

-3. Your faculty mentor will receive an email requesting submission of the URSCA faculty sponsor form.
+3. Your faculty mentor will receive an email requesting information in support of your application.
+For more info, see below.

 4. Complete and submit your application on AcademicWorks.